-PREREQUISITE: Completion of Drawing 1 Teacher's signature
+PREREQUISITE: Completion of Drawing 1

 Drawing 2 is a one semester course that is continuation of the Drawing I course utilizing methods of art elements and principles; further development of foundational skills as the focus through portfolio preparation.
 Student voice is developed and demonstrated in culminating projects.
 Individual student material costs may be applicable to this course.